Telstra to buy Digicel Pacific in Australia government-backed $1.6 bln deal - Up News Info

 Article content

-“Digicel Pacific is a commercially attractive asset and critical to telecommunications in the region,” Telstra Chief Executive Officer Andrew Penn said in a statement.
+“Digicel Pacific is a commercially attractive asset and critical to telecommunications in the region,” Telstra Chief Executive Officer Andrew Penn said in a statement on Monday.

 “The Australian government is strongly committed to supporting quality private sector investment infrastructure in the Pacific region.”

-The transaction includes a $250 million earn-out clause, subject to the performance of the business unit over three years, that could increase the overall value of the deal, Digicel said in a statement.
+The transaction includes a $250 million earn-out clause, subject to the performance of the business unit over three years, which could increase the overall value of the deal, Digicel said in a statement.

+Digicel last year denied an Australian newspaper report it was considering a sale of its Pacific business to state-owned China Mobile Ltd as the heavily indebted telco restructured its business.

 Advertisement